2021 Seanad by-elections: Electoral system

 In vacancies in the Vocational panels, the electorate in by-elections consists of Oireachtas members only, which will consist of 160 TDs and 58 Senators.
 To be nominated, a candidate must have the signature of nine TDs and/or Senators.
 Ballot papers were issued on 7 April and the polls closed at 11 am on 21 April.

 All votes were cast by postal ballot, and were counted using the single transferable vote.
 Under this system, voters can rank candidates in order of their preference, 1 as their first preference, 2 for second preference, and so on.
 Ballots are initially given a value of 1,000 to allow calculation of quotas (Droop quota) where all ballots are distributed in the case of a surplus.

 Process and dates

 Michael W. D'Arcy resigned on 30 September 2020, with a notice of the vacancy sent to the Minister for Housing, Local Government and Heritage on 1 December.
 Elisha McCallion resigned on 5 November 2020, with a notice of the vacancy sent to the minister on 1 February 2021.
-The minister is required to make a Seanad bye-election order within 180 days after receiving a notice of a vacancy.
-On 3 March 2021, Minister Darragh O'Brien made an order for the by-election in which set the following dates:
+The minister is required to make a Seanad by-election order within 180 days after receiving a notice of a vacancy.
+On 3 March 2021, Minister Darragh O'Brien made an order for the by-election which set the following dates: